Rei-SwitchBot/faq/en-us/Roller Shade.md

 ![image](https://github.com/user-attachments/assets/fb4f3eb4-ea81-45a6-bb9d-bfbd09c846ce)

 2. Install the dedicated solar panel (sold separately) designed for SwitchBot Roller Shade for charging.
+When you connect the dedicated Solar Panel to the Roller Shade, the sun icon will appear in the app.
+Please note that regardless of whether the device is charging, the ⚡ icon will not be displayed.

 3. Use a 5V1A charging adapter (not included) and a charging cable (not included) to charge directly through the solar panel Type-C port.
+A ⚡ icon will be displayed to indicate that the device is charging.

 ![image](https://github.com/user-attachments/assets/d0229b6c-f2b1-49d3-917e-b61b6245933f)